apache/spark/BREEZE.rst

     * Enter interactive environment when no command flags are specified (default behaviour)
     * Stop the interactive environment with -k, --stop-environment command
-    * Run static checks - either for currently staged change or for all files with -S, --static-check or -F, --static-check-all-files commanbd
+    * Run static checks - either for currently staged change or for all files with -S, --static-check or -F, --static-check-all-files command
     * Build documentation with -O, --build-docs command
     * Setup local virtualenv with -e, --setup-virtualenv command
     * Setup autocomplete for itself with -a, --setup-autocomplete command
     * Build docker image with -b, --build-only command
-    * Run test target specified with -t, --test-target connad
+    * Run test target specified with -t, --test-target command
-    * Execute arbitrary command in the test environmenrt with -x, --execute-command command
+    * Execute arbitrary command in the test environment with -x, --execute-command command
     * Execute arbitrary docker-compose command with -d, --docker-compose command

   ** Commands